KikePinnaple90/cash-out/Cash_Out_V1_Scope_v0.7.md

 **Expected outcome:**

-- 📈 **Handle lift on enabled markets** — driven by retention of pending wagers and reduced abandonment _(baseline TBD — Analytics to provide)_
+- 📈 **Increase handle on cashout-enabled markets** — by keeping bets open longer and returning funds earlier, driving more betting cycles per session
-- 🏆 **Competitive parity** — Cash Out is table stakes; absence is a documented gap in customer feedback and churn signals
+- 🏆 **Competitive parity** — Cashout is standard across sportsbooks; not having it is an obvious gap and likely a churn driver
-- 💰 **Net revenue from uplift retained on cashed-out Bets** — modelled per sport / league / market and recognised in liability reporting
+- 💰 **Revenue captured from cashout settlements** — margin retained through early settlement, tracked by sport / league / market and reflected in liability reporting

 ---